Rvijayan1/tips/README.md

 * [x] Required: The user can calculate the tip, using diferent percentages using the app

-Walkthrough of all the app stories:
+Demo of the tip calculator app for ios:

 ![Video Walkthrough](tipcalcdemo.gif)